voxbone/voxsms-client-perl/README.md

 make install
 ```

+An example application (json_client.pl) is included in the client directory.
+The example has extra dependencies, see the comments in the script for dependency information.

 The API consists of 3 parts

 [Voxbone::VoxSMS::Fragment](/Voxbone::VoxSMS::Fragment.md) - a tool to split a string into SMS-sized chunks